-IFP Chicago is a 501(c)(3) nonprofit committed to the idea that independent film is an important art form and a powerful voice for change.
+IFP Chicago empowers Midwest filmmakers at all stages of their careers to create bold, original content that reaches audiences and impacts culture by providing mentorship, community, and connection to industry and each other.
 We provide programming and services designed to strengthen diverse artistic visions and enable filmmakers to create sustainable careers by connecting them with local and national opportunities, greater audiences and each other.
 We encourage quality and diversity in independent production and assist filmmakers at all levels of experience in realizing their unique vision.

 IFP Chicago supports films and filmmakers in Chicago, in Illinois, and throughout the Midwest and Great Lakes regions.
 Through year-round programs and services, we nurture an engaged community and we help film and media makers create and distribute their work.

 The IFP Chicago story...

 IFP Chicago started 30-years-ago, when a handful of filmmakers got together for a beer in the back room of The Red Lion Pub.
 Inspired by their hometown and its stories, these artists chose to live and work in the city, but felt cut off from the larger film industry.
 They offered each other support, shared knowledge and created a community.